idcrook/shairport-sync-mqtt-display/python-flask-socketio-server/README.md

 # open it in your web browser, e.g.: open http://0.0.0.0:8080
 ```

-Use IP address to connect from [other devices on your network](#connecting-across-home-network)
+Use IP address (in place of `0.0.0.0`) to connect from [other devices on your network](#connecting-across-home-network)

 #### Automatically start on boot

 There's a `systemd` service file at `python-flask-socketio-server/etc/shairport-sync_web.service`

-It included instruction that can be used to install the python webserver as a system service.
+It includes instructions in its header that can be used to install the python webserver as a system service., so it will run automatically at boot-up.

 troubleshooting
 ---------------